patricklucas/unified2orchestra/README.md

 3. Commit the changes to Git and push.

+### Build process

+Git push should automatically trigger the build process in GitHub.
+The process runs two applications:

+* Unified2OrchestraTransformer translates the Unified Repository file to an Orchestra file.
+* RepositoryValidator validates the produced Orchestra file.
+Currently it just makes sure that it conforms to the XML schema.
+Other validation rules may be added in the future.

 ### Retrieving artifacts

-This process should automatically trigger the build process in GitHub.
 See `https://github.com/FIXTradingCommunity/unified2orchestra/actions` to retrieve the produced artifacts.

+* Artifact `orchestra` contains the intended Orchestra file.
+* Artifact `log` contains application logs. *Review any items logged by RepositoryValidator.* Even though unified2orchestra ran to completion does not mean that the resulting Orchestra file is valid according to the XML schema.

 ### Build failure

 In your GitHub profile, visit `Settings/Notificatios/GitHub Actions` to control notifications of build failures.

+Click on a build link to view GitHub Action process logs.